 Research

-My research engages questions about public accountability by examining the investigation and prosecution of police officers accused of misconduct.
+My research engages questions about criminal legal accountability by examining the investigation and prosecution of police officers accused of criminal misconduct.

 My dissertation, The Rarity of Police Prosecution: Prosecutors, the Law, and Police Misconduct, explores prosecutorial decision-making in context of the investigation and prosecution of police officers.
 While the public increasingly demands prosecution of police officers following allegations of misconduct, indictments and convictions rarely occur.